 Include a few t-shirts, a couple of long sleeve shirts, shorts, cotton pants, and a light jacket in your travel pack.
 Don’t forget the bathing suit and sunscreen if you plan to spend time at the beach, and bring an umbrella to prepare for frequent rain showers during those months.

-Pack warmer clothes from June through August, when evening temperatures can dip down into the single digits C (around 40° F).
+Pack warmer clothes in your travel cubes from June through August, when evening temperatures can dip down into the single digits C (around 40° F).
 And no matter the season, sunglasses and comfortable walking shoes will always come in handy.

 If you’re planning to take a safari, you may also want to add a pair of sturdy walking shoes and a hat that fits securely on your head (look for one that offers a tie underneath).
 Women may want to add a sports bra for added comfort and support during long, bumpy days of driving.